kubernetes-sigs/gateway-api/geps/gep-3539/index.md

 ## TLDR

 Gateway API enables advanced traffic routing and can be used to expose a logical set of pods on a single IP address within a cluster.
-It can be seen as the next generation ClusterIP providing more flexibility and composability than Service API.
-This comes at the expense of some additional configuration and manageability burden.
+With some changes, it could be used as a next generation ClusterIP Service replacement, providing more flexibility and composability than the existing Service API.

+This comes at the expense of some additional configuration and manageability burden, but we believe that the additional value gained is worth the cost.

 ## Goals